A Systematic Study of Large Language Models for Task and Motion Planning With PDDLStream

 \section{Introduction}

-Autonomous robots must handle a breadth of long-horizon problems in unstructured environments (e.g., Fig.~\ref{fig:roversDomain}).
+To be maximally helpful, autonomous robots must possess the ability to handle a breadth of long-horizon problems in unstructured environments (e.g., Fig.~\ref{fig:domains}).
 Hierarchical planning tackles this goal, with many recent efforts leveraging large pretrained models.
-The promise of large models---e.g., LLMs, vision-language models (VLMs), and vision-language-action models (VLAs)---is that their pretraining may have equipped them with key robotics capabilities, including building abstractions, finding steps that achieve a goal, and generalizing to unseen scenarios.
-We empirically study the ability of LLMs to produce plans for geometrically intricate problems expressed in PDDLStream~\cite{garrett2020pddlstream}.
+The promise is that large-scale pretraining may equip models with key robotics capabilities, including building abstractions, finding plans, and generalizing to unseen scenarios.
+This work evaluates LLMs' ability to produce plans for problems formalized in PDDLStream~\cite{garrett2020pddlstream}.

-Large models are promising candidates to constitute key components of future robotics solutions.
-Choices include acting as a perception system, converting vision or language into formal domain specifications, producing abstract plans, or producing low-level plans end-to-end.
-We can categorize these choices into making decisions (a planner) and constructing abstractions (a world model)---of course, the two may overlap.
-Among decision-making variants, LLM-Modulo approaches that use the LLM as a planner within a verification loop are intuitively appealing.
-This paper provides the first large-scale empirical answer to the question: Is the LLM-Modulo framework a viable strategy for TAMP?
+Large models are promising as elements of robotics solutions---e.g., for perception, domain formalization, abstract planning, or end-to-end low-level planning.
+We can categorize these choices into making decisions and constructing abstractions---of course, the two may overlap.
+Decision-making variants face a great generalization challenge: they must \textit{efficiently} produce a \textit{correct} plan for each new problem, which may require novel action sequences (e.g., using a broomstick to collect an object under a sofa).
+LLM-Modulo approaches that plan with an LLM within a verification loop are intuitively appealing.
+This paper provides the first large-scale empirical answer to the question: Is the LLM-Modulo framework viable for TAMP?

-Decision-making variants face a great generalization challenge.
-Upon encountering a new problem, they must \textit{efficiently} produce a \textit{correct} plan, which may require action sequences that were unseen during pretraining (e.g., using a broomstick to collect an object under a sofa).
-To study whether current LLMs possess this generalization capability, we thoroughly evaluate 16 LLM-based planners on TAMP problems.
-Our main focus is on understanding the trade-offs imposed by various choices (e.g., reasoning or direct generation, geometric or task planning, more or less information in the prompt).
+To study whether LLM-modulo approaches using current models and TAMP methods generalize to unseen problems, we evaluate 16 LLM-based planners on a large collection of TAMP problems zero-shot.
+Beyond measuring successes, our study seeks to understand the trade-offs imposed by various design choices (e.g., reasoning or direct generation, geometric or task planning, more or less information in the prompt).